Luzkan/smells/content/smells/side-effects.md

 ## Side Effects

-No side effects is the first or second (interchangeably - depending on how big we want to set the tone of the statement) most important principle of functional programming.
-The Object Oriented Programming can apply this rule too with great benefits.
+"No side effects" is the first or second (interchangeably, depending on how big we want to set the tone of the statement) most important principle of functional programming.
+Object-Oriented Programming can apply this rule, too, with great benefits.

-In a perfect scenario, when looking at higher abstraction set of method calls, even inexperienced bystander could tell what is more or less happening.
-The [example snippet](#example) seems to receive a player object identified by _Marcel Jerzyk_ name and sets its gold to zero and sets a manageable health status.
-That is great, because one can make reasonable assumptions about the code... unless one can not due to the side effects, which makes these methods impure.
-By taking a closer look at the `set_gold(amount)` function, it turns out that for some reason this method triggers a dancing animation and resets payday timer... of course, if one did not lose his trust yet, that the method names are actually representative of what they do.This could be implemented this way, because someone uses that method to handle job payments concurrently, but that is just misleading.
+In a perfect scenario, when looking at a higher abstraction set of method calls, even an inexperienced bystander could tell what is happening more or less.
+The [snippet example](#example) appears to receive a player object identified by the _Marcel Jerzyk_ name and sets its gold to zero and sets a manageable health status.
+That is great because one can make reasonable assumptions about the code... unless one cannot because of the side effects, which makes these methods impure.
+Taking a closer look at the `set_gold(amount)` function, it turns out that for some reason this method triggers a dancing animation and resets payday timer... of course, if one did not lose his trust yet, that the method names are actually representative of what they do.This could be implemented this way, because someone uses that method to handle job payments concurrently, but that is just misleading.

 To maximize the code comprehension, method and function names should tell what they do and do only that what is anticipated.
-I would like to note that, this should be fixed via removal of the side effects to separate methods and trigger them individually, to not violate the Single Responsibility Principle.
+I would like to note that this should be fixed via removal of the side effects to separate methods and trigger them individually, to not violate the Single Responsibility Principle.
 Changing the name to `set_gold_and_reset_payday(amount)`, would create [Binary Operator In Name](./binary-operator-in-name.md) code smell and another possible bad solution, `set_gold(amount: int, is_payday: bool)`, would cause [Flag Arguments](./flag-argument.md) code smell.

 ### Causation

-Additional actions were added to the ready-made functionalities, which usually took place in the context during a typical use that are not explicitly related to the function itself.
+Additional actions were added to existing functionalities, which usually took place in the context during a typical use, and are not explicitly related to the function itself.

 ### Problems